knocklabs/docs/pages/send-notifications/designing-workflows.md

 You can use curly braces to reference a number of different variable types:

 - **Data payload variables.** Variables sent in the `data` payload of your notify call are injected with curly braces and don't require a prefixed namespace.
-- **User properties.** If you want to reference a user property, such as name, use the `actor` and `recipient` namespaces.
-This essentially looks up the actor or a recipient of a given notification, and then finds the specified property for that user.
+- **User properties.** If you want to reference a user property, such as `name`, use the `actor` and `recipient` namespaces.
+This looks up the actor or a recipient of a given notification, and then finds the specified property for that user.
 Here's a code example where a recipient's name and plan are injected into a notification template:

-    ```markdown
+    ```
     Hey there {{ recipient.name }},

     You just upgraded to the {{ recipient.plan }} plan.